dabrze/subsecting_rfe/README.md

 ## Dependencies

-The srfe package was tested to work under Python 2.7 but should also work on Python 3.5.
+The srfe package was tested to work under Python 2.7 and Python 3.5.
+The main packages used are:

 - scipy
 - numpy
 - pandas
 - scikit-learn
 - lighgbm

+A detailed list of packages with versions used during experiments are in `requirements.txt`.

 ## Installation